 What’s the best wine for Thanksgiving Dinner?

-The Top 5 Thanksgiving Wines (because just one would be ludicrous)
+The Top 5 Thanksgiving Wines for 2013 (because one is not enough)

 - Dinner also includes yams, green bean casserole and cranberry sauce.